-Studio Bark Projects
+ContractorStudio Bark Projects

+Sunlight is directed into the building to create an inspiring, bright space.
 The form of the roof maximises south-westerly light through a full-width glazed opening, before sloping down towards the neighbouring garden.
 The 15 degree pitch of the roof matches the angle of the sun’s final rays before it nestles down behind the neighbouring row of terraces.

-A big shout out goes to all of our brilliant student assistants who worked tirelessly to make this building a reality, including Lauretta, Athena, Alvin, Moiz, Sahand, Zi Xin, Nor Amirah, Mohamed, Mary, Thomas, Madihah and Afiqah.
+A big shout out to all the brilliant student assistants who helped to make this building a reality.
+To Lauretta, Athena, Alvin, Moiz, Sahand, Zi Xin, Nor Amirah, Mohamed, Mary, Thomas, Madihah and Afiqah.